TwoAiDevelopers/DeepAIKit/README.md

-# deepAIKit
+# DeepAIKit
-**deepAIKit** is an open-source library developed entirely from scratch to provide comprehensive tools for machine learning and deep learning.
-Without relying on existing frameworks like scikit-learn, PyTorch, or TensorFlow, deepAIKit simplifies the development, training, and deployment of ML and DL models.
+**DeepAIKit** is an open-source library developed entirely from scratch to provide comprehensive tools for machine learning and deep learning.
+Without relying on existing frameworks like scikit-learn, PyTorch, or TensorFlow, DeepAIKit simplifies the development, training, and deployment of ML and DL models.

 ## Features
 - **Built from Scratch:** No dependencies on existing ML/DL frameworks.